smartstore/user-docs/en/user-guide/configuration/setting-up-payment-methods.md

 | Partial Refund | If a payment plugin supports the refund a partial order amount, an additional button is displayed on the order details page to refund the partial order amount. |
 | Void | If a payment plugin supports the cancellation of a payment, an additional button is displayed on the order details page to cancel or void the payment of the order. |

-> [!INFO]
+{% hint style="info" %}
-> Even if a payment plugin does not support capturing, refunding or canceling, you will see non-highlighted buttons for these processes on the order details page to enable a payment status change "offline", i.e. without contacting the gateway of the payment method.
+Even if a payment plugin does not support capturing, refunding or canceling, you will see non-highlighted buttons for these processes on the order details page to enable a payment status change "offline", i.e. without contacting the gateway of the payment method.
+{% endhint %}

 ![](./attachments/order-details-payment-butto.png)